Pecnut/course-intro-to-cpp/README.md

 ### Getting C++ set up on the college computers
 1. Open a browser and navigate to Imperial College [Software Hub](https://softwarehub.imperial.ac.uk/?labs)
 2. Search for `atom` in the search box
-3. The Atom text editor (v1.29.0 as of Mar 11, 2019) is one of the few search results.
+3. The Atom text editor is one of the few search results.
 Just click `launch`  - done!
 4. Clear the search box and then search for `mingw` in the search box
-5. Among the small set of search results that pop up, launch `MinGW x64 7.3.0` (as of Mar 11, 2019).
+5. Among the small set of search results that pop up, launch `MinGW 1.0` (the newer version plays badly with Armadillo).
 6. You are all set!

 ### Getting C++ set up on your own machine